czheluo/Polymap/README.md

 install.packages("polyRAD")
 ```
 #### Updog
+Updog provides a suite of methods for genotyping polyploids from next-generation sequencing (NGS) data.
 You can install updog from CRAN in the usual way:
 ```r
 install.packages("updog")
 ```